Nemocas/AbstractAlgebra.jl/docs/src/fraction.md

 ## Factored fraction types

-AbstractAlgebra.jl also implements a fraction type `Generic.FactoredFrac{T}` with parent objects of such fractions having type `Generic.FactoredFracField{T}`.
+AbstractAlgebra.jl also implements a fraction type `Generic.FactoredFracFieldElem{T}` with parent objects of such fractions having type `Generic.FactoredFracField{T}`.
-As opposed to the fractions of type `Generic.Frac{T}`, which are just a numerator and denominator, these fractions are maintained in factored form as much as possible.
+As opposed to the fractions of type `Generic.FracFieldElem{T}`, which are just a numerator and denominator, these fractions are maintained in factored form as much as possible.